-<<<The Enterprise Testing Services Test Center (ETSTC) delivers a highly scalable, secure and innovative service that allows organizations to seamlessly migrate and extend their on-premises VMware vSphere-based environments to the Amazon Web Services (AWS) Cloud.
-This will provide customer access to all geographic locations and enhance on premises services.
-This allows our customers access respective databases for integral testing of applications provide a standard repository for the databases and access in the event of a Test Center outage or unavailability.

-Lastly, we provide test systems to various projects in order to validate the accuracy and completeness of the respective products/applications.>>
+The Enterprise Testing Services Test Center - Cloud (ETSTC-C) is located in the Veterans Affairs (VA) Amazon Web Services (AWS) (VAEC).
+ETSTC-C delivers a highly scalable, secure and innovative service that allows organizations to seamlessly migrate and extend their on-premises VMware vSphere-based environments to the Amazon Web Services (AWS) Cloud.
+This system provides customer access to all geographic locations and also allows customers access to respective databases for integral testing of applications provide a standard repository for the databases and access in the event of a Test Center outage or unavailability, which is highly doubtful as the VAEC AWS environment uses "Regions" for seamless robust operability.
+Lastly, the ETSTC-C provides test systems to various projects in order to validate the accuracy and completeness of the respective products/applications.